-Pumpkin picking season is upon us which means it’s time to start mapping out which pumpkin patches you’re going to hit this year.
-Since most of our area’s U-pick hot spots also offer up old-fashioned fun—like petting zoos, hayrides and corn mazes—it’s a good idea to plan on making a day of it.
+Pumpkin picking season is here which means it’s time to start mapping out which pumpkin patches you’re going to hit this year.
+And since most of our area’s U-pick spots also offer old-fashioned fun like petting zoos, hayrides and corn mazes, it’s a good idea to plan on making a day of it.
 To help you narrow down your choices, we’ve rounded up our favorite pumpkin patches, all within an hour’s drive of the city, and dished on the farm extras.

-Catch a ride on the steam train, check out the 4-H barnyard, explore the hay-maze and toddler play area, take a spin on the “Flying Pumpkins,” go on a pony ride, catch a performance in the farm theatre and, of course, pick some pumpkins in the U-pick pumpkin fields.
-If you’re too tired to pick your own pumpkin after enjoying the farm activities, stop by the market and pick up a pre-picked one and a couple of Remlinger Farms’ famous pies.
+Catch a ride on the steam train, check out the 4-H barnyard, explore the hay-maze and toddler play area and take a spin on the “Flying Pumpkins.”
+If that’s not enough excitement, go on a pony ride, catch a performance in the farm theatre, jump on the two blow-up bouncers, zip down the giant slide and of course, pick some pumpkins in the U-pick pumpkin fields.
+When you crew gets hungry, Remlinger Farms has a full menu complete with their own mini donuts (with real pumpkin flavoring), farm made pizza, Angus hamburgers, veggie burgers, hot dogs and brats as well as caramel apples and kettle corn.
+If you’re too tired to pick your own pumpkin after enjoying the farm activities, stop by the Farm Market and purchase a pre-picked one (they’re just $0.10 per pound with your paid park admission wristband).
+Psst.. don’t forget to pick up a couple of Remlinger Farms’ famous pies.

 Two Brothers Pumpkin Patch at Game Haven Greenery

-This family-owned pumpkin patch has been open for more than 25 years and includes a petting zoo, cornstalks, hay maze, a large variety of winter squash and both U-pick and pre-picked pumpkins and gourds.
-The pumpkin patch opens on October 7 and can accommodate groups with a reservation.
+This family owned pumpkin patch has been open for more than 25 years and includes cornstalks, a large variety of winter squash, seasonal vegetables and both U-pick and pre-picked pumpkins and gourds.
+While you’re there, be sure to pick up mini hay-bales, corn stalks and ornamental corn for your harvest decorations.
+And be sure to visit with the farm’s animals.
+The pumpkin patch opens on September 30, 2016 and can accommodate groups with a reservation.

 photo: Allison Sutcliffe